When the axle broke and whether it was a factor in the fatal crash is unclear.

-The victims, identified by North Seattle College President Dr. Warren Brown, are Claudia Derschmidt, 49, of Austria; Privando Putradanto, 18, Indonesia; and Mami Sato, 36, from Japan.
+The victims, identified by school President Dr. Warren Brown, are Claudia Derschmidt, 49, of Austria; Privando Putradanto, 18, Indonesia; and Mami Sato, 36, from Japan.

 The fourth victim is Runjie Song, 17, according to the King County's Medical Examiner's Office.
 Brown previously said she was from China.